 Unfortunately, once a transaction has been disputed, there’s no way for you to refund the paid invoice.
 By disputing the transaction, your customer has already received the amount paid back from their bank.
 So, if you agree with the decision to not fight the dispute, there is no need to take any further action.

 - Talk to your customers and understand why the chargeback happened

-- If you’ve talked to your customer and they confirm the chargeback was a mistake and agree to drop the dispute, have your customer call their bank and let them know they want the chargeback cancelled
+- If you’ve talked to your customer and they confirm the chargeback was a mistake and agree to drop the dispute, have your customer call their bank and let them know they want the chargeback canceled

-- Collect all related documents: invoices, emails, signed agreements, correspondence, photographs etc.
+- Collect all related documents: invoices, emails, signed agreements, correspondence, photographs, etc.